csebooks/ds-algorithms/content.en/algorithm-analysis/_index.md

 It should be clear why the time bound is correct, but it takes a little thought to see why the algorithm actually works.
 This is left to the reader.
 An extra advantage of this algorithm is that it makes only one pass through the data, and once a[i] is read and processed, it does not need to be remembered.
 Thus, if the array is on a disk or tape, it can be read sequentially, and there is no need to store any part of it in main memory.
 Furthermore, at any point in time, the algorithm can correctly give an answer to the subsequence problem for the data it has already read (the other algorithms do not share this property).
 Algorithms that can do this are called on-line algorithms.
 An on-line algorithm that requires only constant space and runs in linear time is just about as good as possible.

-### 2.4.4 Logarithms in the Running Time
+### Logarithms in the Running Time

 The most confusing aspect of analyzing algorithms probably centers around the logarithm.
 We have already seen that some divide-and-conquer algorithms will run in O(n log n) time.
-Besides divide-and-conquer algorithms, the most frequent appearance of logarithms centers around the following general rule: An algorithm is O(log n) if it takes constant (O(1)) time to cut the problem size by a fraction (which is usually ).
+Besides divide-and-conquer algorithms, the most frequent appearance of logarithms centers around the following general rule: An algorithm is O(log n) if it takes constant (O(1)) time to cut the problem size by a fraction (which is usually).
 On the other hand, if constant time is required to merely reduce the problem by a constant amount (such as to make the problem smaller by 1), then the algorithm is O(n).

 Something that should be obvious is that only special kinds of problems can be O (log n).
 For instance, if the input is a list of n numbers, an algorithm must take (n) merely to read the input in.
 Thus when we talk about O(log n) algorithms for these kinds of problems, we usually presume that the input is preread.
 We provide three examples of logarithmic behavior.